cncf/tag-security/assessments/intake-process.md

 # Intake priorities

-1. TOC requests SIG-Security review a specific project or adjust priorities a.
+1. TOC requests SIG-Security review a specific project or adjust priorities.
-   TOC request will not interrupt an ongoing assessment b.
-TOC requests may jump the prioritized queue of projects waiting for an assessment
+    * TOC request will not interrupt an ongoing assessment.
+    * TOC requests may jump the prioritized queue of projects waiting for an assessment.
 2. Projects that have received a CNCF Security Audit will be reviewed within a year of audit.
-3. CNCF Projects that request a review (or invited by SIG members).
-Prioritized by project majority (Graduated projects will be highest priority, then incubated projects, then sandbox.)
+3. CNCF Projects that request a review (or invited by SIG members), prioritized by project maturity (e.g. graduated projects will be highest priority, then incubated projects, then sandbox).
-4. Non-CNCF Projects that request a review (or invited by SIG members)
+4. Non-CNCF Projects that request a review (or invited by SIG members).

-## Updates and renewal
+# Updates and renewal

 The Security Assessment team will review assessed projects annually, focusing primarily on any issues or concerns raised in previous assessments, addressing